 You thought enough of someone to mail a potato with a unique and personal message on a Mystery Potato.
 You can imagine the smile on their face as they tried to guess who sent the anonymous surprise.
 Finally they called you and thanked you for the gift.
 Here is a way to keep the party going.
 How about planting the potato and having home grown spuds to share and enjoy?
 But first, take a selfie or two of the Mystery Potato and you as the potato is in its prime and pristine condition with the potato message prominently displayed ( this makes a good Facebook picture too).

-Whether you plant a crop in the backyard garden or in a planter box on the deck, the Mystery Potato can become a small crop of delicious and homegrown nutritious potatoes.
+Whether you plant a crop in the backyard garden or in a planter box, the Mystery Potato can become a small crop of delicious and homegrown nutritious potatoes.
 Here is a plan to “go potato”.

 Let’s say that you have a small garden space in the back yard.
 Potatoes have some requirements to be successful and here’s how to begin.